Teenage Mutant Ninja Turtles: Characters

-In most versions, the Teenage Mutant Ninja Turtles are created when four baby turtles are exposed to radioactive ooze, transforming them into humanoids.
+In most versions, the Teenage Mutant Ninja Turtles are created when four baby turtles are exposed to radioactive ooze, mutating them into humanoids.
 They fight evil in New York City, where they reside in the sewers.

-Leonardo, the leader, is the most disciplined and skilled turtle; an expert swordsman, he wields two katana and wears a blue bandana.
-Raphael, the strongest and most hot-headed turtle, wears a red bandana and uses a pair of sai.
-Donatello uses his intellect to invent gadgets and vehicles; he wears a purple mask and uses a bo staff.
-Michelangelo is the least disciplined and most fun-loving turtle, and is usually portrayed as the fastest and most agile.
+Leonardo, the leader, is the most disciplined and skilled turtle.
+An expert swordsman, he wields two katana and wears a blue bandana.
+Raphael, the strongest and most quick-tempered turtle, wears a red bandana and uses a pair of sai.
+Donatello uses his intellect to invent gadgets and vehicles.
+He wears a purple bandana and uses a bō staff.
+Michelangelo is the least disciplined and most fun-loving, and is usually portrayed as the fastest and most agile.
 He wears an orange bandana and uses nunchucks.

 Splinter is a mutant rat who is the wise adoptive father of the Turtles and teaches them ninjitsu.
 In some iterations, he was once the pet rat of ninja master Hamato Yoshi; in others, he is a mutated Yoshi.
 The Turtles are assisted by April O'Neil, who is variously depicted as a news reporter, lab assistant or genius computer programmer.
 In most versions, she is pursued romantically by Casey Jones, a hockey mask-wearing vigilante who usually becomes an ally of the Turtles.

-The Turtles' nemesis is the Shredder, who leads the criminal ninja clan known as the Foot.
+The Turtles' nemesis is the Shredder, a criminal mastermind clad in samurai-like armor, who leads the ninja clan known as the Foot Clan.
 His real identity is usually the ninja Oroku Saki.
 In most versions, the Shredder's second in command is Karai, a skilled martial artist; in some iterations she is the Shredder's daughter.
-The Shredder allies with Baxter Stockman, a mad scientist, and Krang, an alien warlord.
-Krang was introduced in the original animated series, and was inspired by the Utrom race from the comics.
-Also created for the series were the Shredder's buffoonish henchmen, Bebop and Rocksteady, a mutant rhinoceros and warthog.
+In some versions, the Shredder allies with Baxter Stockman, a mad scientist, and Krang, an alien warlord from Dimension X. Krang was introduced in the original animated series, was inspired by the Utrom race from the comics, and is sometimes depicted as an Utrom himself.
+Also created for the series were the Shredder's buffoonish henchmen, Bebop and Rocksteady, a mutant warthog and rhinoceros.